arjunrajkumar-ds/arjunrajkumar-ds/README.md

 ## Hi there, I'm Arjun Rajkumar 👋

 ### About me
-- Graduate with a Bachelor of Science, majoring in Data Science
+- University of Melbourne graduate with a Bachelor of Science, majoring in Data Science
 - 2 years of experience as a Cloud Engineer at ANZ, building out their AWS platform
 - 6 months of experience as a Data Engineer at Betr
 - Currently working on getting my SWE skills up